gokulasanthiya29/gokulasanthiya29/README.md

-### Hola, folks! 👋 It's me, Gokula Santhiya, a Cloud Technology Hunker, honing my skills on a daily basis to grab an aligning job to feed my curiosity.
+### Hola, folks! 👋 It's me, Gokula Santhiya, a Cloud Technology Hanker, honing my skills on a daily basis to grab an aligning job to feed my curiosity.
 These are the tech-tools I'm working on:

 ![](https://img.shields.io/badge/Python-<Python>informational?style=flat&logo=data:#3776AB;base64,<Python>)